-- Con #1: Corona does not use LuaJIT.
+- Con #1: Solar2D does not use LuaJIT.
 (That’s a compiler that makes Lua waaay faster.
 The engine LÖVE uses it, for example.)

-- Con #2: Corona is extremely unoptimized in weird places.
+- Con #2: Solar2D is extremely unoptimized in weird places.

 - Con #3: Similarly, the language Lua seems very cute and simple, but you can lose lots of performance if you don’t look further into how to write good Lua code.